space-bar/ngx-datatables/README.md

 >
   1. ngx-datatables-portlet (container for ngx-datatable)
   2. Zero Configuration (using directives)
-  2. Site documentation on full functionality
+  2. Demo sample code on full functionality
   3. Travis CI

 ## Work still in progress